-Hurricane Irma: Facts, Damage, and Costs
+Hurricane Irma Facts, Damage, and Costs

-Hurricane Irma was the most powerful Atlantic hurricane in recorded history.
+Hurricane Irma was one of the most powerful Atlantic hurricanes in recorded history.
 It was a Category 5 storm when it made landfall on Barbuda on September 6, 2017.
 Its winds were 185 miles per hour for 37 hours.
-That's longer than any storm ever recorded.
-It beat Super Typhoon Haiyan, which maintained winds at that level for 24 hours in 2013.
+An unofficial wind gust was clocked at 199 miles per hour.
+These winds extended 50 miles from the center.

 Tropical-storm-force winds extended 185 miles from the center.
-Its coastal storm surges were 20 feet above normal tide levels.
-Hot ocean temperatures of 86 degrees Fahrenheit sustained the storm.
+Its coastal storm surges were 8 feet above normal tide levels.
+Above-average ocean temperatures of 86 degrees Fahrenheit sustained the storm.
 These temperatures are worsening due to global warming.

 Irma held 7 trillion watts of energy.
 That's twice as much as all bombs used in World War II.
 Its force was so powerful that earthquake seismometers recorded it.
 It generated the most accumulated cyclone energy in a 24-hour period.

-President Trump declared emergencies in Florida, Puerto Rico and the U.S. Virgin Islands.
-On September 6, Florida's Governor ordered residents of the Keys to evacuate.
+President Trump declared emergencies in Florida, Puerto Rico, and the U.S. Virgin Islands.
+On September 6, Florida's governor ordered residents of the Keys to evacuate.

 - September 7: Irma left hundreds in Puerto Rico without power.
 It hit the northern part of Haiti and the Dominican Republic with 15 inches of rain.

-September 8: Irma remained a Category 5 hurricane with wind of 175 mph.
-It affected the Turks and Caicos Islands and eastern Bahamas.
-The storm passed over waters warmer than 30 degrees Celsius (86 degrees Fahrenheit.)
-That's warm enough to feed a Category 5 storm.
+- September 8: Irma remained a Category 5 hurricane with a wind of 175 miles per hour.
+It affected the Turks and Caicos Islands and the eastern Bahamas.
+The storm passed over waters warmer than 86 degrees Fahrenheit.
+Barbuda's government issued a watch for Hurricane Jose.

 The Facts on Hurricane Irma's Damage